Clean up sharing links

 SProbot's sharing links report with cleanup enables you to review and choose to remove unwanted sharing links.
-The list of sharing links per site is automatically generated during your tenant sync, and SProbot displays metrics about tenant-wide sharing links on the dashboard and in the monthly health check.
+The list of sharing links per site is crawled on demand per site, and SProbot displays tenant-wide metrics for all such crawled sites in the health check.

 Why should sharing links be reviewed?